 - who registered one or more women for provision of primary maternity services with the Ministry in the period between 1 September 2019 and 31 August 2020, or

-- who are new graduates since 1 January 2017 providing primary maternity services as a lead maternity carer (further details on the payment for graduates is below).
+- who are new graduates since 1 January 2019 providing primary maternity services as a lead maternity carer (further details on the payment for graduates is below).

-To receive the payment each midwife must respond to the Letter of Offer and indicate intent to continue provision of primary maternity services after the date of the letter (by provision of primary maternity services to at least one woman in the period from the date of the Letter of Offer to 30th June 2019).
+To receive the payment each midwife must respond to the Letter of Offer and indicate intent to continue provision of primary maternity services after the date of the letter (by provision of primary maternity services to at least one woman in the period from the date of the Letter of Offer to 30th June 2020).